itsamrit/itsamrit/README.md

 Steps to contribute to a project 🤷‍♂️🤷‍♂️🤷‍♂️🤷‍♂️🤷‍♂️:-

+Dont use mongodb atlas,use local mongodb inside github codespace it stores all data in cloud of database and even your link is something else of server but u will only get your CRUD using thunder by localhost:defined inside container.

 Commit changes in a branch Codespace -> Push to branch in Personal repo -> Make pull request to brach in Company repo

 1. FORK the whole company repo to your own github.